wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 Both the disk and network devices have a rate limiter in the Firecracker implemented as token buckets, which regulates resource consumption of a single VM instance.

+Firecracker instances are individual Linux processes, and each process boots one Micro-VM.
+The process communicates with the outside using a local socket and via the REST API.
+To further fortify the isolation between Micro-VM instances, Firecracker additionally implements a jailer layer that wraps the middleware, to ensure that each instance has its own view of the file system, uses a separate namespace, and to limit the available system calls to Firecracker middleware using seccomp-bpf.